David H. Bailey

 Computational and experimental mathematics.
 Bailey is also a leading figure in the field of computational and experimental mathematics, applying high performance computing to problems in research mathematics.
-He is author or co-author of four books and nearly 100 technical papers in this field (see Papers directory for a full list of publications), many of them in collaboration with his long-time collaborator Jonathan M. Borwein of the University of Newcastle, Australia.
+He is author or co-author of five books and nearly 100 technical papers in this field (see Papers directory for a full list of publications), many of them in conjunction with his long-time collaborator Jonathan M. Borwein of the University of Newcastle, Australia.
 Bailey is also a co-author of two widely used high-precision computation software packages.
 His best-known paper in this area, "On the Rapid Computation of Various Polylogarithmic Constants," co-authored with Peter Borwein (Jonathan Borwein's brother) and Simon Plouffe, describes a new formula for pi that permits one to directly calculate binary digits of pi beginning at an arbitrary starting position (this formula was discovered using Bailey's computer implementation of the PSLQ algorithm).
 In two more recent papers, Bailey and the late Richard Crandall demonstrated a connection between these formulas and a fundamental question about digit randomness.
 Bailey has received the Chauvenet Prize and the Merten Hesse Prize from the Mathematical Association of America.